marioy47/wordpress-plugin-starter/README.md

 The main advantages (and reasons) for using this starter are:

 -   Uses [wp-scripts](https://www.npmjs.com/package/@wordpress/scripts) for linting and building JavaScript, Sass and Markdown.
--   Uses [strauss](https://github.com/BrianHenryIE/strauss) for composer package inclusion and auto-loading Enforces WordPress coding standards
+-   Uses [strauss](https://github.com/BrianHenryIE/strauss) for composer package inclusion and auto-loading
+-   Enforces WordPress coding standards
 -   Uses `husky`, `lint-staged` and `commitlint` to prevent bad commits in your repo
 -   You can use `.jsx` (and React for that matter) for JavaScript development
--   Minimal dependencies on your system, just `composer` and `npm` and optionally `lando` and/or `docker`
+-   Minimal dependencies on your system, just `composer` and `npm`
+-   You can use `lando` and/or `docker` avoiding the need of `node` and `php` local installation
 -   If you use [Visual Studio Code](https://code.visualstudio.com) you'll be prompted to install recommended extensions

 ## Requirements & Tools